vircadia/vircadia-docs-sphinx/docs/source/home.rst

 In addition to the documentation, you can join the discussion on the Vircadia `Discord server <https://discordapp.com/invite/Pvx2vke>`__ |Discord|.
+To join the developer discussions ask a moderator to be included.

 .. |Discord| image:: _images/remixicon/discord-fill.svg